victorfrancoq/victorfrancoq.github.io/about.md

 ---
-layout: page
+layout: pagina
-title: About
+title: acerca de
-permalink: /about/
+permalink: /acerca de/
 ---

 Some information about you!